necoline/portfolio/content/time-series/story/developmentseed/index.md

   ]
 ---

-At the conclusion of the RISE contract, I joined Development Seed as a frontend engineer.
-Here I created geospatial data products for organizations like IFRC, NASA and Microsoft.
-About a year into the job, I entered into the role of team lead where I facilitated improvements to our development practices and mentored team members.
+At the conclusion of the RISE contract, Necoline joined Development Seed as a frontend engineer.
+Here she creates geospatial data products for organizations like IFRC, NASA and Microsoft.
+About a year into the job, Necoline entered into the role of team lead where she facilitated improvements to their development practices and mentors team members.

 ### [IFRC - GO](https://go.ifrc.org/)